5-k/PerfAnalyzer/README.md

 You can additionally host the data on a web url by using the Static Website hosting capacity of Azure storage account.
 The task publishes the results to your $web container of your storage container.
 You need to enable static hosting in the storage container in order to be able to view html results.
 These results are published and ready for view immediately after test result.
 The link of hosted website is available in the logs.

+## Latest Updates

+#### V1.2.56
+- Enabled Log analysis for JMeter.
+Pipeline can be marked as failed if failure count increase threshold specified.

+#### V1.1.55
+- Stable Version.

 ## Demo

 ![Screenshot](screenshots/Steps.gif)